Go Backpacking

 The rail lines are connected to several metrocables that run up the mountains to various, more impoverished neighborhoods, which were previously disconnected from the rest of the city.

 The metrocables are an investment in urban development that has paid off.
-In the process, they have inadvertently become a tourist attraction as they offer riders sweeping views of the valley.
+In the process, they have inadvertently become a tourist attraction, offering riders sweeping views of the valley.

 Medellin buses